Generalized Hamming weights of additive codes and geometric counterparts: Relation to coding theory

-I.e.\ $d_1(C)$ is the minimum Hamming distance of a linear code $C$.
+In particular, $d_1(C)$ is the minimum Hamming distance of a linear code $C$.
 The sequence $\left(d_1(C),\dots,d_k(C)\right)$ is called the weight hierarchy of a linear $[n,k]_q$ code $C$.
 Clearly, we have $1\le d_1(C)\le \dots\le d_k(C)\le n$.
-The generalized Hamming weights can be used to describe the cryptography performance of a linear code over the wire-tap channel of type~II \cite{wei1991generalized} and to determine the trellis complexity of the code \cite{chen2001trellis,forney1994density,forney1994dimension,kasami1993optimum}.
+The generalized Hamming weights can be used to describe the cryptographic performance of a linear code over the wire-tap channel of type~II \cite{wei1991generalized}.
+Moreover, it van also be used to determine the trellis complexity of the code \cite{chen2001trellis,forney1994density,forney1994dimension,kasami1993optimum}.
 The weight hierarchy of a linear code can be obtained from a quadratic form over a finite field \cite{li2020weight,li2022weight,liu2023generalized}.
 Also the geometric reformulation of the generalized Hamming weights in terms of multisets of points is well known \cite{helleseth1992generalized,tsfasman1995geometric}.
 Let $\cM$ be a multiset of points in $\PG(k-1,q)$ and $C$ its corresponding $[n,k]_q$ code.
 Then, we have for all $1\le f\le k$.
 In order to keep the paper self-contained we state a brief argument, c.f.\ \cite{ball2025additive}.
 Given a linear $[n,k,d]_q$ code $C$, a codeword (a $1$-dimensional subcode) of $C$ is obtained by left multiplication of a generator matrix $G$ by a vector $v\in\FF_q^k$.
-Considering $v$ as a point in $\PG(k-1, q)$, the hyperplane $v^\perp$ contains the point $x$ iff $\langle v,x\rangle=0$.
-Viewing the set of columns of $G$ as a multiset of points in $\PG(k-1,q)$, thus have that the codeword $vG$ has weight $w$ iff $n-w$ points are contained in the hyperplane $v^\perp$.
-More generally, for a $j$-dimensional subspace $V$ of $\FF_q^n$ the codimension $j$ subspace $V^\perp$ contains $n-w$ points if the subspace $\left\{vG\,:\, v\in V\right\}$ has support $w$, which proves equation~(\ref{eq_gen_ham_geometry}).
+Considering $v$ as a point in $\PG(k-1, q)$, the hyperplane $v^\perp$ contains the point $x$ if and only if $\langle v,x\rangle=0$.
+Therefore, if we take the set of $n$ points in $\PG(k-1,q)$, corresponding to the columns of $G$, we have that the codeword $vG$ has weight $w$ if and only if $n-w$ of these points are contained in the hyperplane $v^\perp$.
+More generally, for a $j$-dimensional subspace $V$ of $\FF_q^n$ the codimension $j$ subspace $V^\perp$ contains $n-w$ points if the subspace $\left\{vG\,:\, v\in V\right\}$ has support size $w$, which proves Equation~(\ref{eq_gen_ham_geometry}).
 We can apply the same argument to the subfield generator matrix $\widetilde{G}$ of an additive $[n,r/h,d]_q^h$ code $C$ to conclude for all $1\le f\le k$.
-Hence, looking for good additive codes, corresponds to look for large projective systems. \begin{theorem}(Griesmer-type bound) \cite[Theorem 4]{helleseth1995bounds}, \cite[Theorem 5]{helleseth1992generalized}\\ For each $[n,k]_q$ code and each $1\le f\le k$ we have
+Hence, looking for good additive codes, corresponds to look for large projective systems. \begin{theorem}(Griesmer-type bound) \cite[Theorem 4]{helleseth1995bounds}, \cite[Theorem 5]{helleseth1992generalized}\\ For each linear $[n,k]_q$ code and each $1\le f\le k$ we have

 \end{theorem}